i2-wustl/visualization-ui/README.md

 All configuration settings for the application are contained in the `config.json` file.
 This file conforms to the JSON schema located in the `schemas/configuration.json` file.
 Technical details and examples of the structure of this JSON configuration can be found in that document.

-There are two main configuration sections in this file.
+The configuration sections in this file are:

 - `data`: contains the `files` object with properties to hold the relative path to the data files
+- `map`: contains the settings for the map visualization
 - `overlays`: contains the UI configuration for the medical facility and patient visualizations

 ### Data